PowerShell Usage¶

 4. Running an AKS Health Check alongside the HTML report¶

-To check best practices for an Azure Kubernetes Service (AKS) cluster, ensure you are logged into Azure and using the correct subscription:
+To check best practices for an Azure Kubernetes Service (AKS) cluster, ensure you are authenticated to Azure and using the correct subscription:

 Invoke-KubeBuddy -HtmlReport -Aks -SubscriptionId $SubscriptionId -ResourceGroup $ResourceGroup -ClusterName $ClusterName